 In 2024, the product line of CRM SaaS recorded a total revenue of RMB858.9 million, representing a year-on-year decrease of 9.2% (same period in 2023: RMB945.9 million).
 In particular, the products of CRM Cloud recorded a total revenue of RMB811.4 million, representing a year-on-year decrease of 6.6% (same period in 2023: RMB868.7 million).
 Due to the impact of new construction projects in the residential market in China, the number of property sales offices covered by CRM Cloud in China was 10,563 during the Reporting Period, representing a year-on-year decrease of 8.9%.
-The average revenue per unit for CRM Cloud in a single property sales office during the Reporting Period was RMB77,000, representing a year-on-year increase of 2.7% (same period in 2023: RMB75,000), primarily due to the increase in purchase of AI products of CRM Cloud was 78% (same period in 2023: 80%).
+The average revenue per unit for CRM Cloud in a single property sales office during the Reporting Period was RMB77,000, representing a year-on-year increase of 2.7% (same period in 2023: RMB75,000), primarily due to the increase in purchase of AI products of CRM Cloud by some existing customers.
+The annual customer account retention rate of CRM Cloud was 78% (same period in 2023: 80%).